sharkdp/numbat/book/src/unit-definitions.md

 @metric_prefixes
 unit second: Time
 ```
-This allows identifiers suchs as `millisecond` to be used in calculations.
+This allows identifiers such as `millisecond` to be used in calculations.
 See the section below how prefixes interact with aliases.

 Similarly, if a unit should be prependable with *binary* (IEC) prefixes such as `kibi`/`Ki`, `mebi`/`Mi` or `gibi`/`Gi`, you can
 add the `@binary_prefixes` decorator.
 A unit might also allow for both metric and binary prefixes, for example: